MarcusOettinger/LNum.js/README.md

 ## Installation

-Clone the repository or get a package and include the file LNum.js after jquery.
+Clone the repository or get a package and include the file LNum.js or LNum.min.js (well, use a browser supporting the html canvas).
 That's it.

 ## Licensing

 This project is licensed under the terms of the
 [MIT license](LICENSE.md).